-Be that as it may, there are aspects that software vendors need to know about both programs before running campaigns.
+However, there are aspects of both methods that software vendors need to be aware of before running full-fledged campaigns.

 - Conversion and referral tracking tools

 It’s not difficult to develop a moderately optimized page, but it’s an absolute must before starting a PPC campaign.
 Otherwise, you’re not giving your prospects a place to leave their information so your sales team can get back to them to pitch your product.

 PPC tracking is relatively easy with the right tools.
 Unfortunately, many vendors aren’t tracking paid traffic, so they don’t know if the money they’re pumping into campaigns is worth it.

 Understanding your target market